infogroup502/LFTSAD/README.md

-# LFTSAD
+# Lightweight and Fast Time-Series Anomaly Detection via Point-Level and Sequence-Level Reconstruction Discrepancy
-This repository contains the official implementation for the paper [Light and Fast Time-series Anomaly Detection via Point-Level and Sequence-Level Reconstruction Discrepancy]().
+This repository contains the official implementation for the LFTSAD ([paper](https://ieeexplore.ieee.org/document/11006753)).

 ## Requirements
 The recommended requirements for LFTSAD are specified as follows: